-As the implies, Wildberry Pancakes and Cafe is best known for its berry-topped pancakes and waffles—but their other breakfast bites are just as scrumptious!
+As the name implies, Wildberry Pancakes and Cafe is best known for their berry-topped pancakes and waffles — but their other breakfast bites are just as scrumptious!
 Inspired by traditional recipes and fresh ingredients, the menu boasts year-round staples like chocolate chip pancakes and seasonal specials like pumpkin pie waffles.
 Pair any brunch with the caffeinated beverage of your choice, and enjoy a dessert-worthy dish topped with fresh berries, granola and fruit coulis.
 Positioned in the Chicago Loop across Millennium Park, Wildberry’s is easily spotted with crimson umbrellas speckling the outdoor patio.

-Situated along Chicago’s Cultural Mile, Acanto draws you in with its outdoor patio trimmed in twinkle lights and outlined by metal planters brimming with seasonal flora.
-The interior decor is just as breathtaking with an entire wall of Italian wine bottles sourced from 20 regions in Italy.
+Situated along Chicago’s Cultural Mile, Acanto draws you in with an outdoor patio trimmed in twinkle lights and outlined by seasonally-blooming metal planters.
+The interior decor is just as breathtaking, with an entire wall of Italian wine bottles sourced from 20 regions in Italy.
 The menu features authentic Italian cuisine with handcrafted pasta and stone oven pizzas.
 Take a seat at the curved marble-top bar or dine at an intimate table.
 Save plenty of room to enjoy the coveted tiramisu created by their executive pastry chef to truly discover why Acanto makes everyone’s list of the best Chicago Loop restaurants.

 Take a journey to turn-of-the-century Tuscany without ever leaving the city at Chicago’s oldest Italian restaurant.
 Since 1927, The Village has transported guests with traditional Northern Italian cuisine and vivid Tuscan decor.
-Dine under the stars in a small Italian village at the base of the rugged Apennine Mountains with a bottle of local wine and a plate of Chef Jose’s special seafood manicotti.
-The Village is one of three eateries owned by the Capitanini family.
-Each restaurant in the Italian Village coordinates decor, cuisine and wine selections with a region of Italy.
+Dine under the stars in a small Italian village at the base of the rugged Apennine Mountains with a bottle of local wine and delicious dishes by Chef Tony Rodriguez.
+Each of the three restaurants owned by the Capitanini family in the Italian Village coordinates decor, cuisine, and wine selections with a region of Italy.

 Discover sweeping views of the Chicago River and a fresh menu each season at Raised, an urban rooftop bar and restaurant in the Loop.
 Every ingredient, brew and garnish is provided by a local business in the Chicagoland area, and each season’s servings feature creative interpretations on classic dishes.
 Warm up with a slow-cooked pork chili and a spiced mezcal cocktail as you take in Chicago’s vibrant aesthetic on Raised’s versatile outdoor rooftop.

 With an arched glass ceiling and wall of windows, Cindy’s rooftop restaurant and open-air terrace provides patrons with a bird’s-eye view of Millennium Park and a panoramic sight line of Lake Michigan and beyond.
-The architecture is vintage yet modern with brick walls and exposed metal beams frosted with twinkling globe lights—-the relaxed ambiance truly feels like a casual family gathering at the lake house.
+The architecture is vintage yet modern with brick walls and exposed metal beams frosted with twinkling globe lights —- the relaxed ambiance truly feels like a casual family gathering at the lake house.
 Revel in a seasonally-rotating menu filled with lunchtime delectables like smoked salmon on a sesame bagel, oysters on the half shell or bass aguachile.
 Walk-ins are welcome, but reservations are encouraged and can be made up to 30 days before your desired date.

 ©2023 Club Quarters Hotels